upsidedownlabs/upsidedownlabs.github.io/software/bioamp/muscle-bioamp-arduino-firmware/index.rst

 .. dropdown:: Simply Download (recommended for beginners)
     :open:

-    - Go to the GitHub page: https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware
+    - Go to the GitHub page: `Muscle BioAmp Arduino Firmware <https://github.com/upsidedownlabs/Muscle-BioAmp-Arduino-Firmware>`_
     - Click the green “**Code**” button > Download ZIP
     - Unzip the folder and save it somewhere easy to find.